Devil's Sea

 A map of the Izu Islands, the centre of the Devil's Sea legend.

 The Devil's Sea (魔の海, Ma no Umi), also known as the Devil's triangle, the Dragon's Triangle, the Formosa Triangle and the Pacific Bermuda Triangle, is a region of the Pacific, south of Tokyo.
-The Devil's Sea is sometimes considered a paranormal location, though the veracity of these claims have been questioned.
+The Devil's Sea is sometimes considered a paranormal location, though the veracity of these claims has been questioned.

 Description

 A possible form of the Dragon's Triangle.
 Due to the Berlitz's claim having many inconsistencies, its exact form is unclear.

 The Japanese word ma no umi (translated as devil sea, troublesome sea, or dangerous sea) has been widely used to describe dangerous marine locations around the world.
 This means that there are many locations that the Japanese call ma no umi.

 In August of 1945 a Mitsubishi A6M Zero supposedly went missing.
 A distress radio transmission from Zero F Wing Commander pilot Shiro Kawamoto crossing the Triangle near the end of the war created more questions than answers.
 The last thing his message said was "...something is happening in the sky...the sky is opening up-".

 On 4 January 1955, Japanese ship Shinyo Maru No. 10 (第十伸洋丸) lost radio contact near Mikura-jima.
 Japanese newspapers then began to label the location as ma no umi until the ship was found safe on 15 January.
 Yomiuri Shimbun showed a map of the sea with points of several other ships that had been lost in recent years, and stated that those ships were lost within the area that the Yokohama Coast Guard Office had classified as a special danger area.

 In the U.S., The New York Times introduced this incident with the term "The Devil's Sea," where nine ships had been lost in perfect weather.
 Yomiuri Shimbun described the size of the ma no umi as follows: "From the Izu islands to east of the Ogasawara islands; about 200 miles east to west, and about 300 miles north to south, where nine ships were lost in the past five years".
 However, two of the nine ships were lost near Miyake-jima and Iwo Jima, about 750 miles apart.

 In 1974, American paranormal writer Charles Berlitz introduced the Devil's Sea in his book The Bermuda Triangle.
 Berlitz claimed that "nine modern ships and several hundred crews were lost without traces between 1950 and 1954; in 1955, the Japanese government sent Kaiyo Maru No 5 to the sea for investigating unexplained ship losses, but this ship vanished as well" ...
 "After the incident, Japanese authorities have labeled the sea as a danger zone."

 In 1989, Berlitz claimed that the Devil's Sea is also called the Dragon's Triangle in his book The Dragon's Triangle.
 Berlitz continued by theorizing that five Japanese military vessels disappeared while on maneuvers near Japanese shores in early 1942.